 When Should I Amend the Soil

-The right time to amend is in fall since the soil needs time to absorb amendments in order to change.
+The right time to amend your soil to change the color of your hydrangea flowers is in fall.
+The soil needs time to absorb amendments in order to change.
 Of course, you’ll need to continually test and amend on an ongoing basis, possibly each season.
 Each cultivar responds differently to this soil pH treatment so the “formula” that works for one plant may not be the same for another.

 Start with the right flower color